 On May 11, 2022, the Company completed its acquisition of all of the outstanding shares of Pond5, for approximately \$218.0 million.
-The total purchase price was paid with existing cash on hand as well as a \$50 million drawdown on a newly established revolving credit facility (See Note 7).
+The total purchase price was paid with existing cash on hand as well as a \$50 million drawdown on the Company's revolving credit facility.
 In connection with the acquisition, the Company incurred approximately \$4.0 million of transaction costs, which is included in general and administrative expenses on the Consolidated Statements of Operations.